Blockchain’s Potential to Authenticate Supply Chain Planning Data

 Joe Shamir, CEO of ToolsGroup, adds that blockchain’s ability to create the combination of a public ledger with high security allows it to create a unique source of certified data.
 He offers the analogy that one of the reasons the city of Florence flourished economically in the Renaissance period was because their invention of double entry accounting allowed them to create a financial infrastructure unparalleled at the time.
 He sees the possibility of blockchains offering a similar breakthrough in supply chain infrastructure.

-One of today’s biggest supply chain planning challenges is managing increasing amounts of data, so blockchain offers exciting future possibilities.
+One of today’s biggest supply chain planning challenges is managing increasing amounts of data, so blockchain offers exciting future possibilities for better authentication methods.
 But right now many planning systems aren’t properly handling the data available to separate ‘noise’ from the valuable signals.
 Blockchain will likely be in your future, but unless you are a technology pioneer, the best next step is more likely be to get your data in order and modernize your planning.